learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 - In `MoviesList.js`, iterate through the `movies` array and create a dynamic `Link` for each movie using its id
-- Back in `MoviesPage.js`, import `useRouteMatch` and create the child route by combining the current url with the `:movie_id` parameter; inside the child route, render `<MovieShow>`, passing the `movies` array as props
+- Back in `MoviesPage.js`, import `useRouteMatch` and create the child route by combining the current url with the `:movieId` parameter; inside the child route, render `<MovieShow>`, passing the `movies` array as props
 - In `MovieShow.js`, import `useParams`; use the `:movieId` from the params object to find the correct movie from the `movies` array and display it on the